opf/openproject/docs/user-guide/nextcloud-integration/README.md

 1. Go to the Files tab and click the button **Nextcloud login**:
    ![NC_login](1_0_01-Files_Tab-Log_in_error.png)

 2. You will see a Nextcloud screen asking you to log in before granting OpenProject access to your Nextcloud account.
-You will also see a security warning, but since you are indeed trying to connect the two accounts, you can safety ignore it.
+You will also see a security warning, but since you are indeed trying to connect the two accounts, you can safely ignore it.
 Click on **Log in** and enter your Nextcloud credentials:
    ![NC_login_step2](login_nc_step2-1.png)

    ![NC_login_step2](login_nc_step2-2.png)